What Mindfulness Techniques Help With Depression Symptoms?

 As you walk, you might consider observing your surroundings.
 If you find yourself overwhelmed or experiencing symptoms of depression, you might try to simplify your focus, bringing your attention to putting one foot in front of the other.
 It may also help to simply observe thoughts without judgment as they arise.

-Mindfulness-based cognitive therapy (MBCT)
+Mindfulness-based cognitive therapy (MBCT) to improve mental health

 Mindfulness-based cognitive therapy (MBCT) is a type of therapy that combines cognitive therapy, meditation, and non-judgmental thinking into a single, digestible therapeutic format.

 In cognitive behavior therapy (CBT), people generally learn to reframe their negative thoughts into productive ones.
-MBCT takes this concept from CBT, integrates the concept of mindfulness, and focuses on removing judgement from the patient about their daily lived experiences.
+MBCT takes this concept from CBT, integrates the concept of mindfulness, and focuses on removing judgment from the patient about their daily lived experiences.

 Mindfulness-based cognitive therapy may be helpful to those who experience repetitive negative thought patterns as a manifestation of their depressive symptoms.